archiverjs/node-archiver/CONTRIBUTING.md

 #### Tests

-* tests should be added to the nodeunit config in `test/tests.js`
+* tests should be added to the nodeunit configs in `tests/`
 * tests can be run with `npm test`
 * see existing tests for guidance